Rathdrum Post 154 Constitution & Bylaws

 Article III – Post Executive Committee

 Section 1.
-Separate from the officers of the Post, the Post Executive Committee shall consist of three (3) members elected from the Post membership and will be known as a committeeperson and together with the officers of this Post shall be elected during annual elections on the 3rd Wednesday of April, and take office at the next following monthly meeting, after the election.
-All elections of Post Executive Committeeperson and officers shall be by ballot, and the candidate or candidates receiving the highest number of votes shall be elected to the respective office for which they are nominated.
+Separate from the officers of the Post, the Post Executive Committee shall consist of three (3) members elected from the Post membership and will be known as a committeeperson and together with the officers of this Post shall be elected during annual elections on the 4th Wednesday of April, and take office at the next following monthly meeting, after the election.
+The procedure for electing a committeeperson shall be the same as set out in Article XIII Section 1 for Post Officers.
 The immediate past Commander shall automatically become a member of this committee with voice but no vote.

 Section 2.
 The Post Commander shall chair the Post Executive Committee.
 It shall be the duty of the Post Executive Committee members to act as a general advisory board to the Post Commander.